Knowledge

 Read →A practical primer on MSC identity and the ISCT minimum criteria

 The 2006 ISCT position paper is still the working definition for what counts as a mesenchymal stem cell preparation.
-Here is what each of the three criteria actually requires on a Certificate of Analysis.

 Read →Mitochondrial activity as a quality signal in stem cell preparations